-This approach allows my clients to not worry about incompatibilities or the next update breaking their sites.
-Now, that's not to say it still can't happen.
+This approach lets my clients not worry about incompatibilities or the next update breaking their sites.
+Now, that’s not to say it still can’t happen.
 Conflicts and bugs are part of this gig.

 There is no way to avoid issues entirely as we don’t know with 100% confidence what happens when updates are out in the wild.
 Subsequently, there is no way to compensate for every website’s possible combo of themes and plugins combined with additional user customizations.

 How to Minimize that Risk?

-It's pretty simple.
-Don't go off the beaten path.
+It’s pretty simple.
+Don’t go off the beaten path.
 Site owners get their heads turned by themes, builders, and whiz-bang plugins.
-Many times they gravitate to free when the premium would guarantee future updates and support.
+They often gravitate to free when the premium would guarantee future updates and support.

 I get that.
 Budgets are essential, and there is a lot of neat stuff out there.
 However, sometimes free costs more than it’s worth.
 Then, adding plugin after plugin after plugin without a thorough vetting opens you up to conflicts.

 Especially considering that, and I see this a lot, not all those plugins functionalities are necessary to your website’s success.
 Many can be duplicative and strain resources and performance.

-When you take the willy-nilly approach, you also need to understand that will necessitate you monitoring all those products to make sure they keep up.
-Many do; some don't.
+When you take the willy-nilly approach, you also need to understand that it will necessitate you to monitor all those products to keep up.
+Many do; some don’t.

-That's why I gravitate to the K.I.S.S. principle (keep it simple silly).
+I gravitate to the KISS principle (keep it simple silly).

-- I only use and recommend themes I have confidence in, have used for my own sites, and have proven the test of time.
+- I only use and recommend themes I have confidence in, have used for my sites, and have proven the test of time.

-- The age, usage, update history, and ongoing review of plugins are crucial.
+- The age, usage, update history, and ongoing plugins review are crucial.

-- Keeping on top of WordPress future updates and then planning accordingly.
+- Keep on top of WordPress future updates and then plan accordingly.

 And when you do go off the beaten path, you need to have best practices in place.
 What do I mean by this?